OPIOIDS - A WORKPLACE SAFETY RISK

 Opioids are a class of drugs that include both legal (available by prescription) and illegal drugs.
 They pose both a health and safety risk in the workplace.
 These prescription medications are typically highly addictive drugs even when taken as prescribed and have the potential to increase the risk of workplace accidents, errors, and injuries.
 These drugs chemically interact with opioid receptors on nerve cells in both the body and the brain.
-In addition to pain relief, these pills produce a euphoric feeling easily leading to a dependence or misuse.
+In addition to pain relief, these pills produce a euphoric feeling easily leading to dependence or misuse.

 Common drugs in the opioid class include: Codeine, Morphine, Hydrocodone, Hydromorphone, Oxycodone, Oxymorphone, Methadone, and Fentanyl.

-The opioid epidemic has cost the U.S. more than a trillion dollars since 2001, according to a new study and may exceed another $500 million over the next three years.
+The opioid epidemic has cost the U.S. more than a trillion dollars since 2001, according to a new study, and may exceed another $500 million over the next three years.
 The report by Altarum, a non-profit group that studies health economy, examined the Centers for Disease Control mortality rate through June of last year.
 According to the report, the greatest financial cost of the opioid epidemic is in lost earnings and productivity losses to employers.
-Early deaths and substance abuse disorders also impact local, state, and federal government through lost tax revenue.
+Early deaths and substance abuse disorders also impact local, state, and federal governments through lost tax revenue.

 Construction and manufacturing -- two major industries that are already dealing with skilled labor crunches – are being hit hard by the opioid crisis.
-In fact, recent reports show that spending on opioid prescriptions is consistently 5 to 10 percent higher in construction than any other industry.
+In fact, recent reports show that spending on opioid prescriptions is consistently 5 to 10 percent higher in construction than in any other industry.

 In 2016, Princeton economist Alan Krueger released a study that found over the last 15 years, the labor force participation rate fell more in counties where more opioids were prescribed.
 For a county-by-county look at the relationship between the change in the labor force participation rate at the state level and the opioid prescription rate at the county level, click here.